arcus/demystifying_r_rstudio_skills_series/README.md

 Material in later sessions does build on work done in earlier sessions, but don't let missing a session keep you away from attending later sessions.
 We try to overlap material to help keep everyone caught up!

-- **Session 1: Introduction to R/RStudio**
+**Session 1: Introduction to R/RStudio**

+Content:

 * R is a programming language created for statistical data analysis
 * Why scripts?
 Reproducibility and open source data science
 * RStudio is one way to work with R
 * Considerations for working with R and RStudio at CHOP
 * Posit.Cloud

+Goals:

+* Be able to describe the difference between R and RStudio
+* Be able to give one advantage for using scripts written in R for data analysis
+* Have a concrete next step for knowing how to get R and RStudio at CHOP

-- **Session 2: Literate Statistical Programming**
+**Session 2: Literate Statistical Programming**

+Content:

 * Review of R and RStudio
 * Literate programming is a programming paradigm
 * Research reproducibility reminders
 * Quarto documents
 * Next steps

+Goals:

+* Describe what makes programming "literate"
+* Explain the real-life consequence of irreproducible research
+* Name one way Quarto documents can be helpful in data analysis

 ## License